sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

    :width: 60%

-Also you need to Ensure that Endpoint services being used for postback url, it should have Enable cross-zone load balancing used for Fire Insight application, else it will show communication error.
+We also need to ensure that that Endpoint services being used for postback url has cross-zone load balancing enabled for Fire Insight application.
+Otherwise it will show communication error.

 .. figure:: ../_assets/operating/operations/cross_zone.PNG
    :alt: operations